Brooch: Migration period

 The distinctive metalwork that was created by the Germanic peoples from the fourth through the eighth centuries belong to the art movement known as Migration period art.
 During the 5th and 6th centuries, five Germanic tribes migrated to and occupied four different areas of Europe and England after the collapse of the Roman Empire.
 The tribes were the Visigoths who settled in Spain, the Ostrogoths in Eastern Germany and Austria, the Franks in West Germany, the Lombards in Northern Italy and the Anglo-Saxons in England.
 Because the tribes were closely linked by their origins, and their jewellery techniques were strikingly similar, the work of these people was first referred to as Barbarian art.
 This art style is now called Migration period art.

 Brooches dating from this period were developed from a combination of Late Roman and new Germanic art forms, designs and technology.
-Metalworkers throughout western Europe created some of the most colorful, lively and technically superior jewellery ever seen.
+Metalworkers throughout western Europe created some of the most colourful, lively and technically superior jewellery ever seen.
 The brooches of this era display techniques from Roman art: repoussé, filigree, granulation, enamelling, openwork and inlay, but it is inlay that the Migration period artists are famous for.
 Their passion for colour makes their jewellery stand out.
 Colour is the primary feature of Migration period jewellery.
 The precious stone most often used in brooches was the almandine, a burgundy variety of garnet, found in Europe and India.

 According to J. Anderson Black, "designers would cover the entire surface of an object with the tiny geometric shapes of precious stones or enamel which were then polished flat until they were flush with the cloisonné settings, giving the appearance of a tiny stained glass window."

 Brooch designs were many and varied: geometric decoration, intricate patterns, abstract designs from nature, bird motifs and running scrolls.
 Zoomorphic ornamentation was a common element during this period, in Anglo-Saxon England as well as in Europe.
 Intertwined beasts were a signature feature of these lively, intricately decorated brooches.
 Bow shaped, S-shaped, radiate-headed and decorated disc brooches were the most common brooch styles during the Migration period, which spanned the 5th through the 7th centuries.